Overview Information About Debts in Chapter 7 Bankruptcy

 Will My Debt Get Discharged If I Forget To List it in My Chapter 7 Bankruptcy?

-I forgot to list a debt on my Chapter 7 bankruptcy petition and schedules and I'm worried about what will happen.
-Will my Chapter 7 discharge wipe out the unlisted debt or will I still owe it?
-The answer will depend on whether the Chapter 7 bankruptcy trustee distributes money to your creditors and the court's discharge rules where you file your Chapter 7 bankruptcy case.
+Whether a Chapter 7 discharge will erase unlisted debt will depend on whether the Chapter 7 bankruptcy trustee distributes money to your creditors and the discharge rules where you file the case.

 -